Leo Lambert

-Leo Michael Lambert, (born June 30, 1955 in Schenectady, New York) is former President of Elon University.
+Leo Michael Lambert (born June 30, 1955) is a former President of Elon University.
 Lambert served as Elon's eighth president from 1999 to 2018 and assumed the title of President Emeritus on March 1, 2018.
 He was succeeded by Connie Ledoux Book.

 Education

-Lambert is a New York native who gradauated from the State University of New York at Geneseo in 1976.
+Lambert graduated from the State University of New York at Geneseo in 1976.
 He earned a doctorate in education from Syracuse University in 1984.

 Career

 After completing his doctoral degree at Syracuse University, Lambert remained on campus and took on the role of associate dean of the Graduate School.
-He helped establish the Teaching Assistants and Future Professoriate programs.
+He helped to establish the Teaching Assistants and Future Professoriate programs.
 In 1996, Lambert left Elon to become provost and vice chancellor for academic affairs at the University of Wisconsin–La Crosse, a position he held for three years.

 Elon University

-During his 18 year tenure from 1999 until 2018, Lambert established Elon University, a private university located in Elon, North Carolina, as a liberal arts university.
-During his tenure, the university has experienced significant growth, including a nearly two-thirds increase in enrollment to around 6,700 students and a doubling of the faculty.
+During his 18 years of tenure from 1999 to 2018, Lambert established Elon University, a private university located in Elon, North Carolina as a liberal arts university.
+During his tenure, the university experienced significant growth including nearly two-thirds increase in enrollment to around 6,700 students and a doubling of the faculty.
 The academic climate of the campus was strengthened through investments in faculty development, library resources, honors and fellows programs for outstanding students, study abroad programs, undergraduate research, volunteer service and leadership education.